-1yr-7 months before: Receive Tutoring Binder and Review B'nai Mitzvah Program and Preparation Process with Cindy Lieb

-Required Meeting: At least one parent

-Length of time: 30-45 minutes individual meetings

-\If you have plans to be out of town for more than a week at any given time (including summer camp), please notify Cindy so your son/daughter's tutoring schedule can be adjusted to ensure they receive their allotted tutoring times.

-\Begin thinking if your child wants to wear a Tallit and if you want to order specialized kippot (both optional).
+Receive Tutoring Binder and Review B'nai Mitzvah Program and Preparation Process with Cindy Lieb Required Meeting: At least one parent Length of time: 30-45 minutes individual meetings If you have plans to be out of town for more than a week at any given time (including summer camp), please notify Cindy so your son/daughter's tutoring schedule can be adjusted to ensure they receive their allotted tutoring times.
+Begin thinking if your child wants to wear a Tallit and if you want to order specialized kippot (both optional).
 You want them to arrive in plenty of time for pictures and the service.

-6-7 months before:

-Tikkun Olam Meeting with Rabbi Heaps

-Required Meeting: At least one parent must attend with the

-student

-Length of time: 30 minutes

-\Confirm all information on your invitations before printing.

-\As you begin looking for clothes for the service, please remember the dress requirements for all individuals being called to the Bimah.
+6-7 months before: Tikkun Olam Meeting with Rabbi Heaps Required Meeting: At least one parent must attend with the student Length of time: 30 minutes Confirm all information on your invitations before printing.
+As you begin looking for clothes for the service, please remember the dress requirements for all individuals being called to the Bimah.
 If you have questions, please contact Cindy or one of the Clergy.

-6.5 Months before:

-Begin weekly tutoringsessions (30-minute sessions)

-Tutoring requires the student only.
+6.5 Months before: Begin weekly tutoring sessions (30-minute sessions) Tutoring requires the student only.

 Parents are welcome to join.

-Length of time: 30 minutes per week

-All tutoring MUST take place at Temple Jeremiah.

-3 months before:

-D'var Torah Meeting #1 with Rabbi Cohen

-Required Meeting: Both parents and student must attend.
+Length of time: 30 minutes per week All tutoring MUST take place at Temple Jeremiah.
+4-5 months before: D'var Torah Meeting #1 with Rabbi Cohen Required Meeting: Both parents and student must attend.
 If only one parent can attend, ideally it should be the parent prepared to guide the student through the process.

-Length of time: 1 hour for the first meeting

-\Provide Cindy with the student's Hebrew name along with both

-\Schedule pictures with Cindy, if you want any taken at Temple Jeremiah.

-1.5 Months before: D'var Torah Meeting #2 with Rabbi Heaps

-Required Meeting: At least one parent and the student must attend.
+Length of time: 1 hour for the first meeting Provide Cindy with the student's Hebrew name along with both parents.
+Schedule pictures with Cindy, if you want any taken at Temple Jeremiah.
+3-4 Months before: D'var Torah Meeting #2 with Rabbi Heaps Required Meeting: At least one parent and the student must attend.
 Draft is due one week prior to meeting via email as an attached Microsoft Word document.

 Length of time: 45 minutes

 5 Weeks before: Begin tutoring with Cantor Susan Friedman

 Tutoring requires the student only.
-Parents are welcome to join.